nishant-charan/cab-management/README.md

   c.
 Find cities where the demand for cabs is high and the time when the demand is highest

 #All of the bonus points can be captured using CabStatusTracking class
+#We should be using databases like MySQL to capture details of cab, and its status.